Generic Name: mecasermin (ME ka SER min)

 What other drugs will affect mecasermin?

 Other drugs may interact with mecasermin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell each of your health care providers about all medicines your child uses now and any medicine the child starts or stops using.

 More about Increlex (mecasermin)